High-Speed CMOS-Free Purely Spintronic Asynchronous Recurrent Neural Network: Computational Capabilities Efficiency

-The weight matrix of a Hopfield network is identical when storing a pattern or its inverse.
-For example, storing the pattern “110” or its inverse “001” would result in identical Hopfield networks.
-Therefore in simulations, an output was considered accurate if it matched the stored pattern or its inverse.
+When evaluating the accuracy of an RNN, it is critical to note that the weight matrix of a Hopfield network is identical when storing a pattern or its inverse.
+For example, storing the pattern “110” or its inverse “001” results in identical Hopfield networks \cite{Hopfield1982NeuralAbilities.}.
+Therefore, in simulations, an output was considered accurate if it matched the desired pattern or its inverse.
+With this criteria and the parameters detailed in the appendix, our system was found to exhibit exceptional accuracy in both the recall of distorted memories and the calculation of approximate solutions to the max-cut problem.

-Networks with a size of three, four, and five neurons had every input-pattern combination tested and evaluated in Cadence for accuracy following this criterion.
-The odd sizes (three and five) showed 100\% accuracy; perfect recollection of the stored pattern.
-The even size (four) showed lower, failing to converge in certain cases where the network "froze," and was not able to converge further.
-Freezing occurred when the network became stuck in a global minimum with the same number of high and low neurons (Ex.
-1100).
-This is only possible under unique circumstances: there must be an even number of neurons in the network and the weights must be symmetric.